Witchy

-Witchy is a fantasy webcomic by Ariel Slamet Ries that started in 2014.
+Witchy is a fantasy webcomic by Ariel Slamet Ries that started in 2014, and has been on hiatus since 2022.
 The webcomic follows the young witch Nyneve in a world where magical proficiency is based on the length of one's hair.
 Though the world of Witchy is culturally and ethnically diverse, its characters are marginalized based on their hair length.
-Ries uploads one page of the webcomic per week as she is studying animation.
-Witchy was nominated for an Ignatz award in 2015.
+Witchy was nominated for an Ignatz award in 2015 and won the award in 2020.

 Synopsis

 The webcomic Witchy is set in a world where the length of one's hair indicates the magical proficiency one has, and people with long hair are considered enemies of the state.
 Witchy follows the story of the young witch Nyneve, whose long-haired father was burned at the stake by the kingdom's royal "Witch Guard" while she was still a child.
 As she grows older, Nyneve has to decide whether she will accept being conscripted into the Witch Guard or go rogue.
 She hides the length of her hair while outside of her house to avoid conscription, while her classmates at school each have their own problems and ambitions.

 Ziah Grace of ComicsAlliance described Witchy as a webcomic about the systems of a society: "both the ability of a widespread system to continue and the ability of the individual to survive within them."
 Grace describes Nyneve as the "product of a society that grinds up outliers."
 Nyneve's situation is contrasted with that of her classmate Prill, who finds herself much more accepted into the society but who feels ostracized at home.